Kvilt1/sdawdj/fixed_solutions_final.md

 #### Final Answer
-The energy required to heat and melt the gallium is 2133 J. The final temperature of the water and gallium when they reach thermal equilibrium is $ 45.93^\circ\text{C}$.
+The energy required to heat and melt the gallium is 2133 J. The final temperature of the water and gallium when they reach thermal equilibrium is$ 45.93^\circ\text{C}$.

 ---